NEW! Encyclopedia of Life Sciences

 Special issue articles are added as available to the publisher, and each article will be updated every three years.

-Users can access Encyclopedia of Life Sciences from the frontpage of the Rutgers University Libraries website, either through IRIS or through the Indexes and Databases webpage under: Science, Technology & Math / Biology
+Users can access Encyclopedia of Life Sciences from the frontpage of the Rutgers University Libraries website, either through Library Catalog or through the Indexes and Databases webpage under: Science, Technology & Math / Biology

 Posted May 21, 2002